 Celiac disease management involve a gluten-free lifestyle but it’s not as simple as it sounds.
 Managing celiac disease is multi-factorial and involves addressing a lot.
-Let’s talk about what celiac disease is, how to manage celiac disease, and the struggles that come with celiac disease management.
+Let’s talk about what celiac disease is, how to manage celiac disease, and the struggles that come with managing celiac.

 Celiac disease is an autoimmune disease that involves damage to the small intestine.
 More specifically, when someone with celiac disease eats gluten, their immune system responds by attacking & damaging the small intestine.
 This leads to many symptoms and complications.

-The only way to prevent the body from attacking the small intestine when you have celiac disease, is to follow a gluten-free lifestyle.
+Managing celiac disease requires a gluten-free lifestyle.
+This is the only way to prevent the body from attacking the small intestine when you have celiac disease.

-Following a gluten-free diet or living gluten-free comes with many challenges.
-Often health care professionals and even the gluten-free community can be harsh about people who struggle with sticking to their gluten-free diet.
+It is not easy to live gluten-free to manage celiac disease.
+There are many challenges associated with celiac management and often health care professionals and even the gluten-free community can be harsh about people who struggle with sticking to their gluten-free diet.

 However, living gluten-free and following a gluten-free diet is not simple.
 Here are some things to consider when it comes to gluten-free diet challenges: